reissbaker/compo/NOTES.md

 1. Components.
 These have lifecycle methods (`init`, `start`, `finish`), a pointer to the kernel, and that's it (well, and an `extend` class method).
    Useful for storing data like health, animation frames, etc.
-2. Services.
+2. Systems.
 These create Components and can imbue them with extra behavior, e.g. an overridable `render` or `update` method.
-Services get registered with the kernel and have IDs auto-generated for them on definition so that you can look them up by class later.
+Systems get registered with the kernel and have IDs auto-generated for them on definition so that you can look them up by class later.
 You can also stick game data on them, e.g. score, since they're instantiated per-kernel.
 3. Entities.
-These are actually components created from the EntityService.
-They can own Components (and, naturally, other Entities, since Entities are themselves Components).
-Entities have an `update` method that gets called on each tick of the game engine, and belong to a DFTList for easy, fast iteration with treelike insertion behavior.
+These are just Components that can own other Components (and, naturally, other Entities, since Entities are themselves Components).
+Note: since you need to pass the kernel object in for creation, you should probably have `pushNew`, `unshiftNew`, etc methods where you can just pass in a class and an options hash without having to manually pass the kernel around.
+4. Behaviors.
+These are Components that have an `update` method that gets called on each tick of the game engine.
 Also have `next` and `end` RunQueues, for lifecycle-safe out-of-main-loop updates.
-Note: since you need to pass the kernel object in for creation, you should probably have `pushNew`, `unshiftNew`, etc methods where you can just pass in a class and an options hash without having to manually pass the kernel around.
-4. Kernel.
-This provides registration for Services, and runs the game loop.
+5. Kernel.
+This provides registration for Systems, and runs the game loop.
 The Kernel provides four hooks for extension:
    1. The root entity.
 This is generally inaccessible, but calling `switchRoot` will safely switch the root out.
-   2. The `before` entity.
+   2. The `before` array of Systems.
-   3. The `overlay` entity.
-This is essentially the root's root.
-Adding things to the `overlay` is like adding them to the root, except that they'll persist through `switchRoot` calls.
-(Is this necessary?
-What's the reason you'd ever use this instead of `before`?)
+   3. The `overlay` array of Systems.
+(Is this necessary?)
-   4. The `after` entity.
+   4. The `after` array of Systems.
-   5. The `render` entity.
-This is essentially a hint to the kernel that entities here will only perform rendering duties.
+   5. The `render` array of Systems.
+This is essentially a hint to the kernel that Systems here will only perform rendering duties.
 The default runloop takes advantage of this knowledge and only updates the `render` entity once per DOM-event-loop-run, and then only if the game's been updated, as opposed to every time the game ticks.
-Renderers should use the `render` entity to hook into the kernel for maximum performance.
-The `render` entity runs after the `after` entity if it runs at all.
+Renderers should use the `render` array to hook into the kernel for maximum performance.
+The `render` array runs after the `after` array if it runs at all.

-Why do you need service registration on the kernel?
-Because you need services to be per-kernel-instance, rather than singletons, in order for multiple games to be able to be embedded on a single page.
+Why do you need system registration on the kernel?
+Because you need systems to be per-kernel-instance, rather than singletons, in order for multiple games to be able to be embedded on a single page.